-Good question.
-What we mean when we talk about Thai Massage nowadays, in Thailand is called nuat phaen boran (‘ancient-style massage’) or more recently nuat phaen thai (‘Thai-style massage’).
-There are many forms of Nuat Boran, but certain characteristics they all have in common: the receiver is dressed and is brought in positions that you could say resemble yoga poses.
-There, without the use of oil, energy lines are stimulated with pressure and stretches.
+Good question!
+What we usually mean when we in the West talk about Thai Massage, in Thailand is called nuat phaen boran (‘ancient-style massage’) or more recently nuat phaen thai (‘Thai-style massage’).
+There are many forms of Nuat Boran, but they all have certain characteristics in common: the receiver is dressed and is brought in positions that you could say resemble yoga poses.
+Without the use of oil, energy lines are stimulated with pressure and stretches.
 In the West, massage is mostly associated with relaxation.
-In Thailand though, Nuat Boran is an integral part of Traditional Thai Medicine, and is seen as a medical procedure.
-It can be used in combination with other forms of treatment like herbs, rituals and other types of physical manipulations.
+In Thailand though, Nuat Boran is an integral part of Traditional Thai Medicine and is seen as a medical procedure.
+It can be used in combination with other forms of treatment such as herbs, rituals, or other physical manipulations.

-Legend has it that Nuat Boran was developed by Buddha’s doctor, doctor Shivago, and arrived in Thailand together with Buddhism.
-That is why many masseurs have little altar for him in their practice space and pray to him before a treatment.
-It is more likely though that it has developed over time out of several influences from local customs, from Chinese medicine and from healing arts that came from India.
+Legend has it that Nuat Boran was developed by Buddha’s doctor, Dr. Shivago, and arrived in Thailand together with Buddhism.
+That is why many masseurs have a little altar for him in their practice space and pray to him before a treatment.
+It is more likely though that it developed over time out of local customs, with influences from Chinese medicine and Ayurvedic healing arts brought from India by Buddhist monks.

-Is it possible for a westerner to give a ‘real’ traditional Thai massage?
-Nuat Boran is part of a complete Thai vision on medicine in which next to Buddhism, shamanism, herbs, amulets and ancestors play an important part.
+Is it possible for someone who is not Thai to give a ‘real’ traditional Thai massage?
+Nuat Boran is part of a complete Thai vision of medicine in which next to Buddhism; shamanism, herbalism, amulets, and ancestors play important parts.
 Westerners can learn to perform the massage techniques with great skill, but the complex context of Thai tradition is a whole study by itself.

-Many western practitioners come to Thai massage with already a certain therapeutic background.
-They might be physiotherapists, shiatsu-masseurs, acro-yogis or osteopaths, with very different ideas about the functioning of the human body and the conditions for its health.
+Many Western practitioners who come to Thai massage, already have a background in other forms of therapy.
+They might be physiotherapists, shiatsu masseurs, acro-yogis, or osteopaths, each form bringing its own ideas about the functioning of the body and how to keep it healthy.
 This causes new forms to evolve.
-This is comparable with how yoga took on all kinds of new forms after its arrival in the west.
-Many of the practitioner of those newer forms tend to call their work Thai Yoga Massage, or even Yoga Massage, rather then Traditional Thai Massage.
-Myself I have trained in different styles and forms in Thailand and in the West and feel comfortable calling my work ‘Thai Yoga Massage’.
+This is comparable to how yoga took on all kinds of new forms after it was adopted in the West.
+Many of the practitioners of those newer forms tend to call their work Thai Yoga Massage, or even Yoga Massage, rather than Traditional Thai Massage.
+I have trained in different styles and forms in Thailand and the West and feel comfortable calling my work ‘Thai Yoga Massage’.